 In general, the best time for planting trees is late winter or early spring.
 In temperate areas, this period is typically followed by a period of moderate weather during which the new transplant will have time to become established.
 If that does not fit your schedule, then aim for autumn.

-When to Plant Trees: The Long Answer
+When to Plant Trees

-In a way, the best time to install deciduous types is more obvious.
+The best time to install deciduous types is more obvious.
 The dropping of leaves in autumn signals that they are entering dormancy.
 The unfurling of buds in spring signals that they are leaving dormancy.
 This is clear-cut and goes a long way toward answering the question of when to get your new specimen into the ground.

-Intense heat is a major enemy to newly planted saplings.
-But the lack of water for their root systems is another.
-And although you may not think of winter as a dry time -- what with all the snow -- remember, the moisture from the snow can't get to the roots until the snow melts and the ground thaws.
+Weather also restricts your options in the winter (at least in the north), because the cold causes the ground to freeze.
+If you have had the foresight to do all of your digging ahead of time in fall (before the ground freezes), it is not impossible to plant trees in winter.
+Unless you can water them sufficiently, early-to-mid winter is not the best planting time, either.
+Although you may not think of winter as dry time, what with all the snow, you must remember, the moisture from the snow can't get to the roots until the snow melts and the ground thaws.
 Thus in cold climates, winter brings desert conditions of a sort.
-That is why watering trees properly in fall is important -- regardless of whether you have opted for planting in autumn or in late winter (or early spring).
+That is why watering trees properly in fall is important—regardless of whether you have opted for planting in autumn or late winter (or early spring).